clapy-app/clapy-plugin/README.md

 ## Notes for later

-- codesandbox uses parcel to bundle in the browser.
-- Puppeteer optimised for concurrent requests: https://stackoverflow.com/questions/57898974/calling-puppeteer-from-rest-api
 - If need to hash images, binaries... the lib sha256-uint8array can help.
 I also tried crypto-js and use sha.js in another context, but they seem bigger/slower.

 ## Figma plugin tips